 Periodontal or gum disease is an infection of the gum tissues that stems from bacteria in the mouth.
 Poor oral hygiene, certain medical conditions, or a genetic predisposition can enable bacteria to remain on teeth and gums, creating a sticky substance called plaque.

-Over time this can harden into tartar and impact the health of the gum tissue, causing it to break down and pull away from the tooth roots.
+Over time, this can harden into tartar and impact the health of the gum tissue, causing it to break down and pull away from the tooth roots.
 Poor gum health can also lead to an increased risk of tooth decay and cavities.

 The gums serve two important roles in both oral and overall health, which can become compromised when gum disease progresses.
 The gums provide a stable, nurturing environment for the teeth and also help prevent bacteria in the mouth from entering the bloodstream.

-Poor gum and oral health have been linked to an increased risk of developing inflammatory-related diseases and conditions, including cardiovascular disease and systemic conditions.
+Poor gum and oral health have been linked to an increased risk of developing inflammation-related diseases and conditions, including cardiovascular disease and systemic conditions.
 If you have an existing disease or are diabetic, maintaining healthy gums will support disease management.

 Treatment for Bleeding Gums